jamcha-aa/rev-sep/README.md

 # rev-sep

-This program modifies symbols of ox-md converted markdown files.
+This program modifies symbols of ox-md (org-mode to markdown) converted markdown files.

 #### Modified list
 - dash (&mdash;) to triple hyphens (---)
+  + This option might be useless when you add **#+OPTION: -:nil** to your preambles.
 - sidebar\\_label to sidebar_label
   + This option is especially for Docusaurus.